 Criminal tax cases are heard exclusively by criminal courts, which are totally separate from administrative courts, which only decide on the tax assessments, on the basis of tax law.

 Reduction of the applicable penalties for tax offences is only possible during the course of the audit and until the issuance of the preliminary audit findings report.
 After the audit has started, the taxpayer can voluntarily file corrective tax returns and pay any tax due, prior to that tax being assessed.
 In such a case, the applicable penalties are reduced.
-However, the reduction applies under the condition that the taxpayer will waive his or her right to challenge the payment of the taxes and penalties further.
+However, the reduction applies under the condition that the taxpayer will waive their right to challenge the payment of the taxes and penalties further.

 Furthermore, once the tax assessment is finalised, no reduction is provided in the event that the taxpayer pays the total amount assessed, which becomes due anyway within 30 days from the assessment.